 Radio Helps With Organizing a Larger Group Ride

 Larger groups tend to have a mix of faster and slower riders with different skill levels.
-This makes navigation and keeping the group together much more difficult.
+Generally, this makes navigation and keeping the group together much more difficult.

-Walkie talkies or radios help with navigating the trails and notifying the riders about dangers or crossings and they are a good way to make sure that the group is able to follow the same track.
-They will also help to minimize the stops along the way when you don’t have to stop and wait for lost riders.
+Walkie talkies or radios help with navigating the trails.
+They also help in notifying the riders about upcoming dangers or road crossings.
+Keeping the group together and on the same track is another benefit of using dirt bike radio communication.
+They will also help to minimize the stops along the way.

-In larger groups, having a radios with at least between the lead and the sweep will make the group ride experience much smoother.
+Having a radio for the lead and the sweep riders will make the group ride experience much smoother.

 Packing a Radio When Riding Solo